Ready to be a star in the kitchen? Learn the secrets to preparing fabulous dishes from some of Houston's culinary masters.

 In addition to offering an assortment of kitchen equipment, Sur la Table also boasts a much-loved mix of cooking classes at its three Houston-area stores.
 Each of it’s classes, which are held throughout the week, pair expert instruction with popular focuses like artisan bread making, comfort desserts and knife skill essentials.
 Visit Sur la Table’s website for locations and class schedules in your area.

-It’s been more than five years since Sylvia Casares launched her popular Tex-Mex Cooking Classes.
-Today, the chef and owner of Sylvia’s Enchilada Kitchen teaches monthly courses in a spacious private dining room at her Westheimer-set restaurant.
-Learn the art of grilling fajitas, tamale making and soups in one of the three-hour class, which include a full meal, dessert and beverages.
+It’s been more than a decade since Sylvia Casares launched her popular Tex-Mex Cooking Classes.
+Today, the chef and owner of Sylvia’s Enchilada Kitchen teaches monthly courses at her Eldridge-set restaurant.
+Learn the art of grilling fajitas, tamale making and soups in one of the two-hour classes, which include a full meal, dessert and beverages.